Compliance guidelines and transparency policy

 EDI also has a transparency policy, which enables any member or delegate of any partner organization, to have access to its meetings and documentation.

-This means that the person requested access will be able to participate in any of the working groups or review the related documentation, even if it is not a regular participant.
+This means that the person who requested access will be able to participate in any of the working groups or review the related documentation, even if he/she is not a regular participant.

 For practical reasons, this opportunity to participate is limited by the organizational limitations which may apply.
 For instance, limit on the number of people in a specific meeting room, limited access to proprietary documents prepared by third parties, …